Multimodal learning

 Multimodal learning is a type of deep learning that integrates and processes multiple types of data, referred to as modalities, such as text, audio, images, or video.
 This integration allows for a more holistic understanding of complex data, improving model performance in tasks like visual question answering, cross-modal retrieval, text-to-image generation, aesthetic ranking, and image captioning.

+Multimodal learning was proposed in 2011 at the beginning of the deep learning period.
 Large multimodal models, such as Google Gemini and GPT-4o, have become increasingly popular since 2023, enabling increased versatility and a broader understanding of real-world phenomena.

 Motivation

 Data usually comes with different modalities which carry different information.
 For example, it is very common to caption an image to convey the information not presented in the image itself.
 Similarly, sometimes it is more straightforward to use an image to describe information which may not be obvious from text.
 As a result, if different words appear in similar images, then these words likely describe the same thing.
 Conversely, if a word is used to describe seemingly dissimilar images, then these images may represent the same object.
 Thus, in cases dealing with multi-modal data, it is important to use a model which is able to jointly represent the information such that the model can capture the combined information from different modalities.